Cloud Blocks

 Set up development environment:

-This installs Lefthook git hooks for automated formatting, linting, and pre-commit checks.
+This installs Lefthook git hooks for automated formatting, linting, spell checking, and pre-commit checks.

 Common Commands